-The majority of children arrived with their parents.
-A small number arrived with non-parental care givers.
-It is expected that only very small number of this cohort would be unaccompanied children placed in local authorities via the National Transfer Scheme, with the same rates of funding provided – see question 2 & 3.
+The majority of children arrive with their parents.
+A small number arrive with non-parental care givers.
+It is expected that only very small number would be unaccompanied children placed in local authorities via the National Transfer Scheme, with the same rates of funding provided – see question 2.
 Local authorities will consider the specific support needs that unaccompanied children have, and additionally may have consider the specific needs of children who did not necessarily originally aim to live in the UK and the impacts of the abuse and exploitation listed below.

 This programme included refugee 'children at risk' as defined by UNHCR and if UNHCR deems the resettlement is in the child's best interest.
 Those deemed to be 'at risk' by UNHCR are: those with specific medical needs or disabilities; survivors of or those at risk of violence, abuse or exploitation including sexual and gender based violence; children at risk of harmful traditional practices such as FGM or forced marriage; children without legal documentation, children in detention, children at risk of losing their refugee status, and children at risk of not attending school, children associated with armed forces or groups, facing the risk of child labour or already work, and child carers.

 You can direct residents to the government website which outlines what individuals can do to help: www.gov.uk/helprefugees.